 Current Approaches in the Management of Venous Thromboembolism - Samuel Z. Goldhaber, MD

-COVID-19 and Antithrombotics: What We Know Now for Inpatients - Jean M. Connors, MD
+Anticoagulation – What the Hospitalist Needs to Know - Jean M. Connors, MD

-Alcohol Withdrawal – A Case-Based Approach for the Hospitalist - Lisa W. Vercollone, MD, PharmD
+Alcohol Withdrawal Syndrome – A Case-Based Approach for the Hospitalist - Lisa W. Vercollone, MD, PhD

-Treating Opioid Use Disorder in the Inpatient Setting - Lisa W. Vercollone, MD, PharmD
+Treating Opioid Use Disorder in the Inpatient Setting - Lisa W. Vercollone, MD, PhD

 Recent Advances in Heart Failure - Anju Nohria, MD

-The Crashing Patient - Managing Patients in the Transition Between Floor and ICU - Rebecca M. Baron, MD
+Managing Patients in the Transition Between Floor and ICU - Rebecca M. Baron, MD and Christopher L. Roy, MD, SFHM

 Stroke in Hospital Medicine - Galen V. Henderson, MD